milindbajaj/PyJss/README.md

 # PyJss
-A twitter bot made with python twwepy that retweets and like
+A twitter bot made with python tweepy that retweets and like.
+Replace "#yourtag" in config.py and make 'LIKE' variable as True or False.